ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/index.rst

 We hope this page will serve as a useful guide to members of the Simulation Science team as well as other teams at IHME!

+On this page you will find our guiding principles, a glossary of commonly used terms related to BLISS, recommendations for how to address sex/gender-related limitations in external data sources, discussion of the implications of imperfect proxy measures with regards to sex/gender, examples of how our team has incorporated BLISS into our work process, and more!

+If you have any questions or comments about the content on this page - please reach out!
+You can contact us directly `on GitHub <https://github.com/ihmeuw/vivarium_research/issues?q=is%3Aopen+is%3Aissue+label%3Abliss>`_ or anonymously on our `team HUB page <https://hub.ihme.washington.edu/display/COS/BLISS%3A+Building+Language+Inclusivity+into+Simulation+Science>`_.

 1.1 Guiding Principles
 ----------------------
 In this section, we will outline the guiding principles of BLISS.